MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 Our default parameters define three biological facies based on sediment produced by three carbonate factories: the tropical (T), mounds (M) and cool water (C) factories.
 The default values for these factories are shown in Table @tbl:factories, and the resulting production curves shown in Figure @fig:factories.

 ![Production curves for three default carbonate factories](fig/production-curves.pdf){#fig:factories width="8.3cm"}

-FIXME: Add legend to figure showing which curve is Tropical, Mounds and Cool water factory.

 ::: hide
 ``` julia